-The long term (ie. 6-10 years) strategy components influenced by climate change include:.
+v.
+How the long-term (6-10 years) strategy has been influenced by climate change vi.
+How the Paris Agreement has influenced the business strategy

 - Adoption of new business types, models and geographies that are more resilient to climate change and associated risks.
-For example, we are required to review sea level rise and flooding risk for potential acquisitions. - Ensuring we are minimising our liability we limit our exposure to legal risk through the delivery of real estate assets that are able to withstand extreme weather events and align with building code standards or better.
+For example, we are required to review sea level rise and flooding risk for potential acquisitions.

+- Ensuring we are minimising our liability - we limit our exposure to legal risk through the delivery of real estate assets that are able to withstand extreme weather events and align with building code standards or better.